 A report shall be taken when any incident in which a child 18 years or younger suffered an unintentional or self-inflicted gunshot wound.
-The Records Bureau shall notify the California Department of Public Health (CDPH) of the incident, on a form provided by the state.
-Forms may be obtained from the CDPH website (Penal Code § 23685).
+The Records Bureau shall notify the California Department of Public Health (CDPH) of the incident as required by CDPH (Penal Code § 23685).